yashigupta4623/Assignment/README.md

 # Authentication and Authorization System

 ## **Overview**
 This is a basic implementation of an **Authentication and Authorization System**.
-It allows users to securely register, log in, and log out, while ensuring role-based access control (RBAC) to restrict access to specific resources based on user roles.
+It allows users to securely register, log in, and log out to restrict access to specific resources based on user roles.

 ---